Derek Sutton

 Represented the Claimant in applications for an injunction and in preliminary issue trial on the question of whether the Defendant is an undertaking for the purpose of section 18 of the Competition Act 1998.

-Tristan is recognised as a leading junior in telecoms law, which brings together his EU, regulatory and competition expertise.
+Tristan is recognised as a leading barrister in telecoms law, which brings together his EU, regulatory and competition expertise.
 He has appeared in many of the main cases over the last decade, and is frequently instructed by Ofcom as well as by industry.
 A selection of recent cases appears below.

 “He is very easy to work with and provides intelligent, practical advice.”